latenitelive/meson-docs/src/pricing.md

 # 🌍 Pricing

-Meson 3.0 is a new generation of Meson Network which has lower deploy requirement and provides more stable services.
+Meson 3.0 is a new generation of Meson Network which has lower requirements and provides more stable services.

 <div class="pricing-table-wrapper">
   <ul class="pricing-table">